alexoughton/rtd-openstack-xenserver/docs/11-install-networking-neutron-on-compute-vm.rst

          # ovs-vsctl set Port $(ovs-vsctl show | grep Port | grep tap | awk -F \" ' { print $2 } ') other_config:segmentation_id=0

-**15. There is a bug in Neutron which is causing available XenAPI sessions to be exhauted.
+**15. There is a bug in Neutron which is causing available XenAPI sessions to be exhausted.
 I have reported this and submitted a patch in https://bugs.launchpad.net/neutron/+bug/1558721.
 Until the bug is fixed upstream, here is the manual patch to fix the problem:**

        a.
 Open the neutron-rootwrap-xen-dom0 file::